arthepsy/pan-globalprotect-okta/README.md

 If `openconnect` returns with `ioctl` or `fgets (stdin): Resource temporarily unavailable` error, then this `openconnect` version requires different `openconnect_fmt` than detected or manually specified.
-Run `openconnect` manually and paste line-by-line required options.
+Run `openconnect` manually and paste line-by-line required options to figure out required `openconnect_fmt`.
+Also, please, open an issue and report it.